facebookresearch/hydra/website/docs/contributing.md

 <div class="alert alert--info" role="alert">
 <strong>NOTE</strong>:
-The core Hydra framework supports Python 2.7.
-You may need to create additional environments for different Python versions if CI detect issues on supported version of Python.
+The core Hydra framework supports Python 2.7 or newer.
+You may need to create additional environments for different Python versions if
+CI detect issues on supported version of Python.
 </div>